Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 in the specified pool
 * `list` will list all pools in the Batch account
 * `listnodes` will list all nodes in the specified pool
+* `rebootnode` will reboot a specified node in the pool
+  * `--all-start-task-failed` will reboot all nodes in the start task failed state
+  * `--nodeid` is the node id to reboot
 * `resize` will resize the pool to the `vm_count` specified in the pool configuration file
   * `--wait` will wait for resize to complete